Wayavl/esp8266TemperaturePanel/README.md

 # esp8266TemperaturePanel
-** This is a project made for fun, it has a good user interface and is very user friendly. **
+ **This project was made for fun, it has a good user interface and is very user friendly.**
 # HTML Language
 - ES from Spain